Windrose Planarity: Embedding Graphs with Direction-Constrained Edges: Testing windrose planarity with fixed planar embedding

 \begin{proof} If the outer face of $G$ is not a triangle, let $e$ and $e'$ be two consecutive edges on the outer face of $G$, sharing a vertex $v$.
 We add a new triangle $(a,b,c)$ that contains $G$ in its interior and an edge $(v,a)$, and we set $A(\angle{(a,b),(a,v)})=A(\angle{(a,v),(a,c)})=0$, $A(\angle{(b,c),(b,a)})=A(\angle{(c,a),(c,b)})=90^\circ$, $A(\angle{e,(v,a)})=0$, and $A(\angle{(v,a),e'})=A(\angle{e,e'})$.
 Clearly, labeling $A$ is still angular.

-The original outer face has been turned into an additional interior face of this new graph.
-The new graph, which we again denote by $G$, is connected, and its outer face is a triangle.
+The original outer face has been turned into an additional interior face of this new graph, again denoted by $G$.
+Note that this graph is connected and its outer face is a triangle.

 In the following, we will iteratively add edges until $G$ becomes triangulated.
 We show that, as long as $G$ is not triangulated, we can add an edge $e$ to $G$ such that the resulting graph $G+e$ is plane and admits an angular labeling $A'$ that refines $A$.
 The lemma follows by induction.